 In recent years, some organizations have embraced technology to share the message about the importance of play.
 Leading the conversation is the US Play Coalition, which hosts a monthly #WePlayChat on Twitter.

 “The monthly #WePlayChat hosted by the US Play Coalition reminds us that play is also vital part of our life,” said Stine.
 “It also explores the many ways that play is integrated into life around the world.”

-The US Play Coalition launched #WePlayChat in 2016 and now engages groups from eight countries on five continents.
+The US Play Coalition launched #WePlayChat earlier this year and now engages groups from eight countries on five continents.
 From Maryland, Stine recently moderated a #WePlayChat that focused on engaging volunteers at play-based events globally.

 A Time to Play

 There’s no doubt that play, says the AAP report, serves a critical role in children’s development and learning.
 During the last decade, technology has changed how children play and what families consider adequate playtime.
 But with so many groups dedicated to promoting it, good old-fashioned imaginative or pretend play still has a future.